bstrb/BKinD/BKinD_User/setup/README.md

 python3 bkind.py

-Via run_script.bat:
+Running the BKinD Application via a Clickable Icon (Different for WSL and macOS):

+   4.2a On WSL via run_script_wsl.bat:

-You can also run the application by double-clicking the pre-configured batch script run_script.bat, which will activate the Conda environment and run the BKinD application.
+You can run the application by double-clicking the pre-configured batch script run_script_wsl.bat.
+This script will activate the Conda environment and launch the BKinD application.

-To run it:

-Double-click run_script.bat in the BKinD folder.
-Creating a Shortcut for run_script.bat:
+   4.2b Creating a Desktop Shortcut for run_script_wsl.bat:

-To make launching BKinD easier, you can create a desktop shortcut for run_script.bat and customize it with an icon from the assets folder:
+To make launching BKinD easier, you can create a desktop shortcut for run_script_wsl.bat and customize it with an icon from the assets folder.

-Right-click run_script.bat and select Create Shortcut.
+Right-click run_script_wsl.bat and select Create Shortcut.
 Right-click the newly created shortcut and select Properties.
 In the Shortcut tab, click Change Icon....
 Browse to the assets folder and select an icon (e.g., assets/icon.ico).
 Click OK and Apply to set the new icon.
+Now, you can double-click the shortcut on your desktop to run BKinD.

+   4.3a On macOS via run_script_mac (Unix Executable File):

+You can run the application by double-clicking the pre-configured script run_script_mac, which will activate the Conda environment and launch the BKinD application.

+   4.3b Creating a Desktop Shortcut for run_script_mac:

+To make launching BKinD easier, you can create a desktop shortcut (alias) for run_script_mac and customize it with an icon from the assets folder.

+Right-click run_script_mac and select Make Alias.
+Right-click the newly created alias and select Get Info.
+Browse to the assets folder, select the icon (e.g., assets/icon.ico), and drag and drop it onto the small icon in the upper-left corner of the Get Info window.
-Now you can double-click the shortcut on your desktop to run BKinD.
+Now, you can double-click the shortcut on your desktop to run BKinD.

-The script will then update python to necessary version and install/update necessary packages.

 This can also be done manually using the following instructions further down in this document:

-   4. Instructions for Setting Up Your Conda Environment Manually using requirements.txt
+   5. Instructions for Setting Up Your Conda Environment Manually using requirements.txt

 There is also an explanation of the script output:

-   5. Explanation of Output
+   6. Explanation of Output

 If you encounter any issues during the installation process, please refer to the respective official documentation or seek assistance from the BKinD support team (buster.blomberg@mmk.su.se).